 Borussia Dortmund’s late win in Marseille sealed top spot in Group F and left them facing a last 16 clash against 200/1 (201.00) underdogs Zenit St Petersburg, with last season’s runners-up available at 12/1 (13.00) to go one better this season.

 Paris Saint-Germain are 14/1 (15.00) dark horses after breezing through to the knockout stages, where they will take on a Bayer Leverkusen 200/1 (201.00) side that conceded nine goals in their two games against Manchester United.

 Atletico Madrid are available at 16/1 (17.00) after easing through their group in second gear, with last 16 opponents AC Milan unlikely to fly the flag for Italy particularly impressively as 50/1 (51.00) outsiders.

-However, having tipped Real Madrid to lift the trophy before the tournament began, Carlo Ancelotti's men look firmly on course for la Decima after their imperious group stage campaign leaves them facing an inconsistent Schalke 250/1 (251.00) team, and odds of 9/2 (5.50) still offer excellent value on them winning the trophy for the first time in over a decade.
+However, having tipped Real Madrid to lift the trophy before the tournament began, Carlo Ancelotti’s men look even more on course for La Decima after their imperious group stage campaign leaves them facing an inconsistent Schalke 250/1 (251.00) team, and odds of 9/2 (5.50) still offer excellent value on them winning the trophy for the first time in over a decade.